 How to Manage Cash Flow in Your Business

 Cash flow management is a process that helps you plan and control how much money you spend and when you make payments.
-It also helps you track your spending so you know where you stand financially at any point in time.
+It also enables you to track your spending, so you know where you stand financially at any point in time.

-The key to managing your cash flow effectively is to set up regular monthly budgets.
+Setting up regular monthly budgets is the key to managing your cash flow effectively.
 This way, you’ll always know exactly what you’re spending and when you need to pay bills.
-You should also keep track of your expenses throughout the month.
-This will help you identify areas where you can save money.
+You should also keep track of your expenses throughout the month, and this will help you identify areas where you can save money.

-Budgets are used to determine how much money you want to spend during a certain period.
-For example, if you’re planning to buy a new car this year, you might use the budgeting method to figure out how much you want to spend on gas, insurance, maintenance, etc.
+Budgets are used to determine how much money you want to spend during a specific period.
+For example, if you plan to buy a new car this year, you might use the budgeting method to determine how much you want to spend on gas, insurance, maintenance, etc.

 You can also use a spreadsheet to keep track of your expenses.
 Simply enter the amount spent on each item into the appropriate cells.
 If you don’t have access to a computer, you can use a paper ledger to record your expenses.

 Payment terms are the amount of money you will pay for your product or service before delivery.
 It includes the price, shipping costs, taxes, discounts, etc.

 The most common payment terms are fixed term (fixed price), the variable term (variable cost) and installment payments.